 One guard took the envelope.
 “What’s in here?”

 “I’ll open it for you,” said Jay.
 The guard passed the envelope and Jay tore it open.
 Inside was a holiday card featuring a snow-white fox traipsing through a winter wood, and a cricket.
 It was an exquisite specimen hand-grown by Faith with wings hand-wrapped by Dan.
 Jay was sorry he had to relinquish it.
 “I apologize.
 I had no idea.”

-The security personnel hee-hawed and slapped their knees.
+The security guards hee-hawed and slapped their knees.
 “Keep it,” said one.
-“You’re the first person to smuggle a cricket into Sheridan.
+“We’ve never seen anyone smuggle a cricket into Sheridan.
 It confused our dog.”

-The other guard scratched the dog behinds the ears.
+The other guard scratched the dog behind the ears.
 “Good girl,” he said.
 “You found another one.”